plusapkz/apkplus.github.io/yowhatsapp-download.md

 ---
 layout: page
-title: WhatsApp Plus Apk Download for Android (2018 Latest Version)
+title: YoWhatsapp v7.60 Apk Download (Latest Version)
 permalink: /yowhatsapp-download
 ---
 Whatsapp is an app that everyone uses very fondly.
 But with the new YOWhatsapp you&#39;ll have all the features you want to have on Whatsapp, but you can&#39;t find it!
 Thanks to this application you will no longer have to share your instant situations with people.
 No one will be able to access the latest information about when you entered the application and whether you are currently online.
 We will share with you the advantages you will get with YOWhatsapp in this article.
 Let&#39;s get started.